Basilica of Sant'Ambrogio: Interior

 The apse displays an early 13th-century mosaic, depicting Christ Pantokrator with Sts Gervasus and Protasus, and at the sides, Scenes from the Life of St. Ambrose.
 The apse mosaic was heavily restored after damage during Second World War.

 The oratory of San Vittore in Ciel d'Oro was originally a free-standing chapel, putatively begun in the 4th century, and thus pre-dating the church, commissioned by bishop Maternus to hold the relics of San Vittore.
 Bishop Ambrose supposedly buried his brother, San Satiro, in the chapel.
 The mosaics on the walls and ceiling were created in the 5th century; these include one of the earliest portraits of St Ambrose.
 The gilded dome ceiling has a central portrait of the patron saint.

 The church also houses the tomb of Emperor Louis II, who died in Lombardy in 875.
 The crypt, located under the high altar, was built in the 9th century to house the remains of three saints venerated here: Ambrose, Gervasus and Protasus.
 The remains of the saints were already in a crypt in the area, although their position has since been lost over the centuries.
 In the 9th century bishop, Angilbert found them and had them put in a single porphyry sarcophagus.
 The current appearance of the crypt dates from the 18th-century restoration commissioned by cardinal Benedetto Erba Odescalchi and to others from the following century, in which the bodies of the three saints were moved to a silver urn in a space under the ciborium.

 Myth

 Immediately beside the church, there is a white marble column with two holes.
-According to legend, these were made by the Devil hitting the column with his horns because he could not seduce St. Ambrose into temptation.
+According to tradition, these were made by the Devil hitting the column with his horns because he could not seduce St. Ambrose into temptation.
 Thus, this column is called the Devil's Column.